-The Noel Gay Organisation traces its roots from 1938, when the composer Noel Gay (born Reginald Armitage, 1898) started a music publishing company to publish his show songs and light music.
+The Noel Gay Organisation was founded in 1938, when the composer Noel Gay (born Reginald Armitage, 1898) started a music publishing company to publish his show songs and light music.

 In the late 1950s Noel Gay Artists was formed by his son, Richard Armitage (born 1928) in order to supply singers to perform Noel Gay hits.

 During the 1960s Noel Gay Artists was a principal agent for a huge number of musical and pop acts including Russ Conway, Peter & Gordon, The Scaffold, Geoff Love, Manuel and His Music of the Mountains, Paul Jones etc. As a music publisher, Noel Gay Music provided a string of hits for many artists including Bernard Cribbins’ Hole In the Ground, Right Said Fred and Gossip Calypso.
 The company also represented the young Sir David Frost and, amongst many others, John Cleese.
 In the 1970s the agency represented The King’s Singers, The Swingle Singers, Tony Macaulay (You’re More Than A Number In My Little Red Book, Don’t Give Up On Us Baby), Jake Thackray and French superstar Claude Francois.
 Richard’s sons, Charles and Alex Armitage, joined the company in 1972 and 1976 respectively.